salesforce/p4-fusion/README.md

 --user [Required]
         Specify which P4USER to use.
 Please ensure that the user is logged in.

+--config [Optional, Default is empty]
+        Path to a file that can contain additional command line arguments.

+--exclude [Optional, Default is empty]
+        A regex used to exclude files from the conversion.
+Can be specified more than once.

+--excludeLogPath [Optional, Default is empty string]
+        Path to a file where the excluded files will be logged.
+If not provided, logging to file will not occur.

+--lfsSpec [Optional, Default is empty]
+        Path spec for files to be handled by Git LFS.
+Can be specified more than once.

+--lfsServerUrl [Optional, Default is empty string]
+        URL of the Git LFS server to use for uploading files with basic transfer.

+--lfsUsername [Optional, Default is empty string]
+        Git LFS username for basic access authentication.

+--lfsPassword [Optional, Default is empty string]
+        Git LFS password for basic access authentication.

+--lfsToken [Optional, Default is empty string]
+        Git LFS token for authentication.

+--lfsAPI [Optional, Default is lfs]
+        Specify the type of the used LFS server API.
+The types currently supported are 'lfs' (the default) and 's3'.

+--lfsS3Bucket [Optional, Default is empty string]
+        Specify the name of the S3 bucket to use for LFS storage.

+--lfsS3Repository [Optional, Default is empty string]
+        Specify the name of the repository used to store LFS files in S3 bucket.

+--overrideToBinary [Optional, Default is empty]
+        Path spec for files to be handled as binary, even when their P4 type is something else.
+Normally this results in them being ignored instead of committed.
+In includeBinaries+LFS mode, the LFS pathspecs control where to commit what; in that case this does nothing.Can be specified more than once.

+--overrideToText [Optional, Default is empty]
+        Path spec for files to be handled as text, even when their P4 type is binary or something else.
+Normally this results in them being committed to the Git repo instead of ignored.
+In includeBinaries+LFS mode, the LFS pathspecs control where to commit what; in that case this only serves to silence a warning.Can be specified more than once.
 ```

 ## Notes On Branches